 Directions

 - Preparing the Oven and Sheet Pan: Preheat your oven to 400°F (200°C).
-Line a sheet pan with parchment paper or lightly grease it with olive oil.
+Line a sheet pan with parchment paper or grease it lightly with olive oil.

 Expert Advice